ryanpfrazier/ReDiscover/readme.md

 # ReDiscover
 An intuitive playlist generator utilizing listening history from Spotify, also featuring customizable inputs to create personalized playlists directly to the user's Spotify account.

-Check out a walkthrough of the app here: *Coming soon*

 The current deployed version is here: http://ryanpfrazier-rediscover.herokuapp.com/

 ### Features